-The second you step foot onto Princeville Makai Golf Club you will notice an ambundance of wildlife that is on and around the property.
+The second you step foot onto Princeville Makai Golf Club you will notice an ambundance of wildlife on and around our expansive property.

-Here at Princeville Makai Golf Club, there are five species we take particular pride in hosting.
+Here at Princeville Makai Golf Club, there are five species we take particular pride in harboring.

-A day does not go by when you don’t see our State bird, the Nene (Branta sandvicensis), take refuge all throughout our 27 hole property.
-Local U.S. Fish and Wildlife experts have credited Princeville Makai Golf Club for being home to over 20% of the island’s population
+1. A day does not go by when you don’t see our State bird, the Nene (Branta sandvicensis), take refuge all throughout our expansive property.
+Local U.S. Fish and Wildlife experts regularly work with our staff by surveying and supporting any of the birds needs.
+Their most recent Nene survey confirmed Princeville Makai Golf Club is now home to over 20% of the entire Nene population.

-Occasionally on the banks of our freshwater lakes one might spot the endangered Hawaiian Stilt (Himantopus mexicanus knudseni), also known as the aeʻo,
+4. Occasionally on the banks of our freshwater lakes one might spot the endangered Hawaiian Stilt (Himantopus mexicanus knudseni), also known as the aeʻo.

-There are frequent guest sightings on our third hole of the Hawaiian Gallinule (Gallinula galeata sandvicensis), also known as the `alae `ula,
+5. There are frequent guest sightings on our third hole of the Hawaiian Gallinule (Gallinula galeata sandvicensis), also known as the `alae `ula.